Ale-JRD/Alblogtrad/content/post/hello-world/index.md

 Judging by appearance alone, she looked like a young lady of some sort.

-「Good work~.
+「Good work-.
 Now, let’s eat the bento!」

 「You must be hungry, no?
 Which one do you want?」